Mark-Cooper-Janssen-Vooles/dotnet-web-api/README.md

   - we do this using 400 "bad request" status code. server cannot or will not process the request due to something that is percieved to be a client error.
   - we need to do this so data base doesn't get junk data, and API doesn't throw random exceptions

-- What endpoints do we need to validate?
+- What endpoints do we need to validate? i.e. looking at RegionController
   - we aren't passing any data to the `getAllRegionsAsync` data, so don't need to worry about this endpoint
   - `GetRegionAsync` is being passed a Guid.
     - We are already protecting this using the guid validator we have in the route